grafana/agent/docs/sources/static/configuration/scraping-service.md

 configuration file is stopped for that Agent.
 This can happen when the cluster size changes.

-Scraping Service Mode currently does not support replication; only one agent at a time will be responsible for scraping a certain config.
+The scraping service currently does not support replication; only one agent at a time will be responsible for scraping a certain config.

 ### Resharding